nassary-tech/cpp-quest-2025/console-to-do-list/README.md

 ## 🚀 Features

-* Add new tasks with title, content, status, and priority
+* Add new tasks with a title, content, status, and priority
 * Delete tasks from the list
 * View all tasks in a structured format
 * Console-based UI with simple navigation